North Dakota Legislative & Regulatory

 Legislative

-MRES continuously monitors bills introduced in the North Dakota Legislature that could affect electric utilities in the state.
-North Dakota's legislature meets only in odd-numbered years.
+During the legislative session, MRES continuously monitors bills introduced in the North Dakota Legislative Assembly that could affect municipal electric utilities in the state.

 For more information about legislative activity in North Dakota, go to the Members Only section of the website to read the MRES Legislative Line, which breaks down bills and legislative issues for each of Missouri River's four member states — Iowa, Minnesota, North Dakota and South Dakota.